Imalsha2/To-Do-Tasks/README.md

-# 📝✨ Task Manager App
+# 📝✨ To-Do Task web App

 A **small full-stack example app** (React frontend + TypeScript/Express backend) for managing simple tasks.
 This repository includes a **Docker setup** and clear instructions for running the project locally for development or production-like testing. 🚀💻